Perfect Buckwheat

 Ingredients

-2. Cover pot with tight fitting lid, remove pot from heat and leave sit for a minimum of one hour.
+3. Cover saucepan with tight fitting lid then to prevent over cooking, remove it from heat source.
+Leave sit for a minimum of one hour.
+When ready to use, fluff with fork.

 Notes